YottaDB/YDBDoc/MessageRecovery/errors.rst

 RMWIDTHTOOBIG
 -------------------

-RMWIDTHTOOBIG, File record size too big
+RMWIDTHTOOBIG, File record size or width too big

 Run Time Error: The RECORDSIZE specified is too large.
 For disk files, the maximum is one megabyte.